Chomenor/ioef-cmod/new-filesystem-readme.md

 - The code conventions used for the filesystem are a bit different from the main ioq3 codebase in terms of stuff like function capitilization and brace placement.

-- The server-side pure verification function SV_VerifyPaks_f is no longer supported, since it has no security value in modern conditions.
+- The server-side pure validation function SV_VerifyPaks_f is no longer supported, since it has no security value in modern conditions.
 All other pure server functionality is supported and cross-compatible with existing clients and servers.

 - The pk3dir feature is currently not supported, as I'm not sure it's worth the code complexity to include it.
 Since all mod dirs are loaded by default now, you can usually just place the test files in a mod dir instead.
 If you have a use case that this doesn't cover sufficiently, let me know and I'll look into adding the full pk3dir functionality.